ibexa/documentation-developer/docs/guide/recommendation.md

 #### Personalized Search Requests

 As the Search functionality is included by default you can also make a request to search for content matching certain criteria.
-It's easiest to query for the content id as value in the `q` request parameter (at least two chars, e.g. 73).
+It's easiest to query for the content ID as value in the `q` request parameter (at least two chars, e.g. 73).

 `GET https://reco.yoochoose.net/api/v4/search/<your_customer_id>/get_suggestions.json?item=5&itemtype=<your_content_type>&q=<your_content_id>&attribute=name&attribute=author&attribute=uri&attribute=<your_custom_attribute>`